cjtinant/FFA_regional-skew/reports/README.md

 Formal results for external stakeholders.
 This folder contains final deliverables or near-final outputs to potentially share with reviewers, PIs, funders, or journals.

+The `milestones\` folder contains reports of the purpose and expected outcome of a project step.
+Milestone reports are short project management captions that answer:

+    “What is this milestone for, and what will be completed when it’s done?”

+Reports in the `milestones` folder include discussion of the goal or question being answered, key tasks or processes, expected outputs, and dependencies or what the milestone builds on.

 ------------------------------------------------------------------------